Carl-Fredrik Westin, PhD

 Center Director, Neuroimaging Analysis Center (NAC)

-Carl-Fredrik (C-F) Westin is the founding director of the Laboratory of Mathematics in Imaging (LMI, http:// lmi.med.harvard.edu), and he is Professor of Radiology at Harvard Medical School, Boston.
-He is Director for the Neuroimage Analysis Center (NAC), a Biomedical Technology Resource Center BTRC funden by NIH National Institute of Biomedical Imaging and Bioengineering (NIBIB).
+Carl-Fredrik (C-F) Westin, is the founding director of the Laboratory of Mathematics in Imaging (LMI, http:// lmi.med.harvard.edu), Distinguished Robert Greenes Chair, and Professor of Radiology at Harvard Medical School, Boston.
+He is Director for the Neuroimage Analysis Center (NAC), a Biomedical Technology Resource Center BTRC funded by NIH National Institute of Biomedical Imaging and Bioengineering (NIBIB).
 Additionally, he has a joint appointment with the MIT Computer Science and Artificial Intelligence Laboratory, Cambridge, MA.
 The Laboratory of Mathematics in Imaging is focused on the application of mathematical theory, analysis, modeling, and signal processing to medical imaging applications.